 - First three pints of blood needed each year

-In addition, Wisconsin requires coverage of 40 home health care visits in addition to those covered by Original Medicare.
+Wisconsin also requires coverage of 40 home health care visits in addition to those covered by Original Medicare.
 Massachusetts also includes an additional 365 days of hospitalization costs after Medicare coverage ends.

 Beyond that, the offerings can vary from state to state.

 Minnesota offers a Basic Plan and Extended Basic Plan.
 The Extended Basic Plan notably includes coverage for the Part A inpatient hospital deductible and the Medicare Part B deductible which the Basic Plan does not cover.
-Both do provide 80 percent coverage for emergency care during foreign travel.
+Both provide 80% coverage for emergency care during foreign travel.